Iris Psychology can offer help from a range of different models or approaches. Caroline can work with individuals, couples or organisations.

 Psychological Assessment

 Clinical psychologists have extensive training in assessing a range of psychological difficulties and determining the most appropriate form of help.
-Your initial appointment will last up to 90 minutes and is an opportunity for you to let us know what you feel are your current difficulties and how you would like us to help you move forward.
+Your initial appointment will typically last 60 minutes and is an opportunity for you to talk about what you feel are your current difficulties and how you would like help for you to move forward.

-We will consider the information you give us from a wide perspective and draw on a range of psychological theories and knowledge.
-This would allow us to develop an understanding of the nature of the difficulty or situation, how it has developed, how it is being maintained and continuing to cause concerns, and the implications of what this might mean in terms of finding the right type of help for you to change, manage or move on from the situation.
+The information you give will be considered from a wide perspective and draw on a range of psychological theories and knowledge.
+This allows the development of an understanding of the nature of the difficulty or situation, how it has developed, how it is being maintained and continuing to cause concerns, and the implications of what this might mean in terms of finding the right type of help for you to change, manage or move on from the situation.

 Following assessment…

-Following assessment, together with you, we agree if any of the interventions offered by Iris Psychology are appropriate to meet your needs.
-You are not under any obligation to receive interventions from us, and if we do not feel that we are the right service to meet your needs then we will let you know, and sign-post you to different organisations.
-We will never work outside of the remit of our professional competencies and training.
+Following assessment, we agree an intervention package that is appropriate for your needs.
+You are not under any obligation to receive any intervention offered.
+If Caroline does not feel that she can offer you a service that is appropriate for your needs, she will let you know and signpost you to different organisations.
+She will never work outside of the remit of her professional competencies or training.

 Assessment Only Service

-We do offer an assessment only service for those looking for a ‘one-off’ psychological assessment and report.
-These sessions may last up to 2 hours, or could be carried out over more than one session if this seems necessary.
+An assessment only service is offered for those looking for a ‘one-off’ psychological assessment and report.
+These sessions may last up to 2 hours, or could be carried out over more than one session if this suits your situation better.
 Any assessment will include recommendations of things that could help the situation and promote psychological well-being, although you would not be under any obligation to follow these.

 If a detailed (non-legal) psychological report is required, this can be provided and is charged at an additional rate to the assessment fee.